How to get PR in Germany? Sharing personal experience

 The initial process was somewhat similar to what I did back in Augsburg.

-I started by finding the email id of the responsible office in Berlin that deals with the PR applications for Indian nationals in Germany.
+I started by finding the email ID of the responsible office in Berlin that deals with PR applications for Indian nationals in Germany.

 Note: There are separate offices and corresponding email ids for each nationals who wish to apply for a PR in Germany.
 Make sure to send the email to the correct email id based on your nationality.